fredgibbs/fredgibbs.github.io/cv.md

 ### Other Stuff

+[Digital History and Argument](https://rrchnm.org/argument-white-paper/), from the [Arguing with Digital History Workshop](https://rrchnm.org/news/arguing-with-digital-history-workshop-to-address-a-central-problem-in-digital-history/) at RRCHHM.

 "[A Healthy Dose of Skepticism](https://nursingclio.org/2017/05/24/a-healthy-dose-of-skepticism/)," _Nursing Clio_, May 24, 2017.

-"How Do We Make the Future?"
-A Contribution to the History of Science Society Newsletter (July 2016) [with Erika Milam and Joanna Radin].
+"[How Do We Make the Future?](https://hssonline.org/resources/publications/newsletter/july-2016-newsletter/how-do-we-make-the-future/)" (July 2016) [with Erika Milam and Joanna Radin].

 _Histories of the Future_ ([histscifi.com](http://histscifi.com))